lairdubois/lairdubois-opencutlist-sketchup-extension/docs/02-faq.md

 ### My model unit is fractional, do I need to enter nominal or actual dimensions for my panel?

 When you plan to use a panel (OSB, plywood, ...), make sure you note the correct dimensions.
-Often the hardware store will list the panel with an indication like this
+Often the hardware store will list the panel with an indication like this:

-Birch Plywood **(Common: 3/4 in. x 2 ft. x 4 ft.; Actual: 0.728 in. x 23.75 in. x 47.75 in.)**.
-This means that instead of 0.75 in. the panel's thickness is only 0.728, not much, but 2 ft. x 4 ft. is missing 1/4 in.
+  Birch Plywood **(Common: 3/4 in. x 2 ft. x 4 ft.; Actual: 0.728 in. x 23.75 in. x 47.75 in.)**

+This means that instead of 0.75 in. the panel's thickness is only 0.728 in., not much, but 2 ft. x 4 ft. is missing 1/4 in.
 You need to take this into account when setting up the trimming size for the panel.